Who is Leroy Brisk?

 By late August 2003, the two had agreed to collaborate on a one-year project to create a music album with the intention of playing it at public events.
 However, a few weeks later, she unexpectedly had to return to Sydney.
 Leroy followed shortly after to spend an amazing and adventurous month with her during Sydney’s beautiful spring-time.
-Upon his return to the states, during an unusually frigid New York winter, Leroy started the project on his own with some long-distance Instant Messaging and email feedback from Sydney.
-The now long-distance relationship eventually disintegrated by mid-2004 and Leroy finished the album by himself.
-The resulting first album, BONK, reflects upon aspects of that relationship while the second album, Afterwords, focuses on events after the relationship was over.
-The third album, WindChill, completes the arc and provides an endcap by finishing with a new arrangement of BONK's opening track.
+Upon his return home, during an unusually frigid New York winter, Leroy started the project on his own with some long-distance Instant Messaging and email feedback from Sydney.
+The now long-distance relationship eventually disintegrated by mid-2004 so Leroy finished the album by himself.
+The resulting first album, 2004's BONK, reflects upon aspects of that relationship while the second album, 2006's Afterwords, focuses on events after the relationship was over.
+The third album, 2008's WindChill, completes the arc and provides an endcap by finishing with a new arrangement of BONK's opening track.

 What does “BONK” mean?

 Whose is it then?